ANALYSIS-Swiss blank cheque wins some time for Credit Suisse

 Long troubled, the bank's problems came to a head last year amid a social media storm of speculation that it could collapse.
 It has since struggled to recover after customers withdrew about $120 billion in the fourth quarter.

-The radical move by the Swiss central bank is aimed at banishing such doubts.
-Credit Suisse CSGN.S would be the first globally systemically important bank to receive a bespoke lifeline.
+The move by the Swiss central bank is aimed at banishing such doubts.
+Credit Suisse CSGN.Sis the first globally systemically important bank to receive a bespoke lifeline since the 2007-2008 global financial crisis.

 But while the funding guarantees the bank's future, it does little to address the strategic disarray at the group nor its inability to convince investors and clients that it can turn the corner.